souravkatkar/bq-ddl-standardizer/Readme.md

 ## Current Progress

-- **MySQL & PostgreSQL Source Support:**
+- **MySQL, PostgreSQL & SQL Server Source Support:**
-  - Users can connect to either a MySQL or PostgreSQL database (only one at a time).
+  - Users can connect to either a MySQL, PostgreSQL, or SQL Server database (only one at a time).
   - For MySQL: Users can browse databases and tables.
-  - For PostgreSQL: Users can browse databases, schemas, and tables.
+  - For PostgreSQL and SQL Server: Users can browse databases, schemas, and tables.
   - The app can extract schema from both JSON schema and source DDL.
   - Users can preview and edit the extracted schema before generating BigQuery DDL.
   - BigQuery DDL is generated using the extracted schema and user-provided project, dataset, and table name.